The friendly bartender is back; buh-bye to the leather-aproned hipster

 So what should a consumer do when faced with a frosty bartender?
 Recognize one thing, he said.
 "A lot of people work in the hospitality industry because they want to serve guests.
 Don't assume because someone is bartending or waiting tables that this is just a job placeholder.
 With the people who work for me, this is their chosen career path and they make good money and they love doing it."

-"Just show people the same respect as you'd like to be treated with," Rollins went on.
+"Just show people the same respect as you'd like to be treated with," Rollison went on.
 "We are responsible on both sides of the bar."

 And beyond that basic decency, remember, "we're at a bar to have fun," he added.
 And if you're not being treated well?
 "Just go somewhere else.
 It's that simple.
 You don't have to blow them up on social media or attack them on Yelp.
 When you find a place that you like, be a regular.
 Hang out there.
 Take chances."